portive/slate-plugin/docs/guides/01-getting-started.md

 Create a `renderElement` function that triages rendering to `AttachmentBlock` and `ImageBlock` and add it to the `Editable` component.

+Also create a default `initialValue` and set it on the `Editable` component.

 ```tsx
 import { useState } from "react"
 import { createEditor } from "slate"